xavjamito/tsed/docs/docs/platform-serverless.md

 ## Installation

-The best option is to checkout the full terraform project available on [GitHub](https://github.com/tsedio/tsed-aws-lambda).
+The best option is to check out the full terraform project available on [GitHub](https://github.com/tsedio/tsed-aws-lambda).
 This quick start project provides: